-- In May 2021, ACRU President Lori Roman told Congress that voter rolls in the U.S. were filled with people who have “moved, died, or are ineligible to legally vote,” but provided no evidence to back her claim.
+- In May 2021, Roman told members of Congress that voter rolls in the U.S. are filled with people who have “moved, died, or are ineligible to legally vote,” but provided no evidence to back her claim.

 - In summer 2021, Roman also testified against the use of mail-in ballots, telling members of the Ohio state legislature that they should be “tightly controlled and have extremely limited use.”

 - Ken Blackwell, ACRU policy board member and a former secretary of state in Ohio, supports voter suppression laws such as Georgia’s SB 202.